selimslab/selimslab.github.io/_posts/work/2020-2-9-problem-solving.md

 Does it have to be solved?

-İf so, does it have to be done this way?
+Does it have to be done this way?

 Can you cut the knot ?